sandypockets/sarcasmify/README.md

 # Sarcasmify
-Sarcasmify is a tiny library for converting normal text into InTeRnET SaRcAsM via a React hook.
+Sarcasmify is a React hook for converting normal text into InTeRnET SaRcAsM.

 ## Installation
 ```shell